rmolinari/thesis_1999/1999_thesis.typ

     (if it hadn't been reset since stage $t$ already.)
 By #lemmaRef(<lemma2.9>), $(Gamma_j(C; k'))[t] converge$ and by part (I)
     $gamma_(j,t)(k') < gamma_(j,t)(k)$.
 Before stage $s$ cycle $(j, k')$ must restart cycle $(j, k' + 1)$, and at the same time define a new computation for $Gamma_j(C; k')$.
 But by the inductive hypothesis the previous such computation (_i.e._ that valid at stage $t$) must have become undefined.
-This meanst hat there has been a change since stage $t$ in $restr(C, gamma_(j,t)(k')) subset restr(C, gamma_(j,t)(k))$.
+This means that there has been a change since stage $t$ in $restr(C, gamma_(j,t)(k')) subset restr(C, gamma_(j,t)(k))$.
 But $gamma_(j,t)(k) = u_t(j, k)$, so this is a contradiction.